technopharmer2000/Realtor.com_scraper/README.md

 The script sorts houses based on $/SQFT in a given search area and shows flippers where the potential profitable flips are.
 Buying below the average $/SQFT helps to avoid flips with a above average $/SQFT that sit on the market and fail to sell.

-Download the Colab Notebook and follow the guide.
+Download this repo, open the realtor__data_analysis.ipynb in a Colab Notebook and Click 'Runtime>Run All'